Test ID: LCADP Adenovirus, Molecular Detection, PCR, Plasma

 Clinical Information

-Human adenoviruses cause a variety of diseases including pneumonia, cystitis, conjunctivitis, diarrhea, hepatitis, myocarditis, and encephalitis.
+Human adenoviruses cause a variety of diseases, including pneumonia, cystitis, conjunctivitis, diarrhea, hepatitis, myocarditis, and encephalitis.
 In humans, adenoviruses have been recovered from almost every organ system.
 Infections can occur at any time of the year and in all age groups.
-Currently, there are 51 adenovirus serotypes that have been grouped into 6 separate subgenera.
+Currently, there are over 50 adenovirus serotypes that have been grouped into 6 separate subgenera.

-Culture is the gold standard for the diagnosis for adenovirus infection; however, it can take up to 3 weeks to achieve culture results.
-Mayo's shell vial culture provides more rapid results, reported at 2 and 5 days.
-While PCR offers a rapid, specific, and sensitive means of diagnosis by detecting adenovirus DNA.
+Although adenovirus can be recovered in cell culture, it can take up to 3 weeks for the virus to be identified by culture methods (Mayo's shell vial culture provides more rapid results, reported at 2 and 5 days).
+Polymerase chain reaction assays offer a rapid, specific, and sensitive means of diagnosis by detecting adenovirus DNA.

 Interpretation

-A positive result indicates the presence of adenovirus nucleic acid.
+A positive result indicates the presence of adenovirus nucleic acid in the clinical specimen.

-A negative result does not rule out the presence of adenoviruses because organisms may be present at levels below the detection limits of this assay.
+A negative result does not rule out the presence of adenoviruses because viral DNA may be present at levels below the detection limits of this assay.

 Report Available